MichelleAaa/abc-tutoring-company/README.md

 # ABC Tutoring Company Website

-A simple custom theme for the ABC Tutoring Company.
+A simple custom WordPress theme for the ABC Tutoring Company.
 Built with PHP, WordPress, Bootstrap, and CSS.
 The weForms plugin was used for the form on the Contact Us page.

 ## Project Screen Shot(s)